lotfijb/html-css-for-beginners/README.md

 ## Contributions
 This is an open source project, all contributions that will add value to this project are welcome 😃
+#### A contributing.md is being prepared to give you more details about contributing to this repository and how you can do it :smiley:

 ### Don't forget to star ⭐